bithyve/bitcointribe/README.md

 ## Verify Authenticity of Android APK

-Please download and keep all these files in the same location: `Android APK file, SHA256SUM.asc, HEXA_DETACHED_SIGN.sign`
+Please download and keep all these files in the same location: `Android APK file, SHA256SUM.asc, HEXA_DETACHED_SIGN.sign`.
+Make a copy of `Android APK file` and rename it as `Android APK clone`.

-Get the public PGP key for Hexa@Bithyve.Com using
+Get the public PGP key for `hexa@bithyve.com` (Hexa Team's PGP key) using

 ```
 gpg --recv-key "389F 4CAD A078 5AC0 E28A 0C18 1BEB DE26 1DC3 CF62"